-Parameter ID 16
+Parameter ID 14

-Data/Parameter: Q {Non-project,i,y}
+Data/Parameter: Q {Project} {i,y}

 Data unit: kg, tonnes, or other

-Description: Mass of non-project fluid captured at site i in year y
+Description: Mass of project fluid captured at site i in year y

 Source of data: Measurement or estimation

-Measurement procedures (if any):

-Direct measurement of the mass of those non-project fluids emitted during the fermentation of renewable biomass and are counted towards the host country's domestic climate mitigation policy and/or participate in other voluntary or compliance standards programs and captured at site i in year y is not required only if: a) all capture streams connected to shared project transportation infrastructure are metered for both flow and composition and b) documentation (see QA/QC procedures below) is provided at verification to confirm the combined quantity of CO2 captured at the site which has been counted towards the host country's domestic climate mitigation policy and/or participated in other voluntary or compliance standards programs in year y.
+Measurement procedures (if any): Direct measurement of the mass of project streams that commingle with non-project streams which have been counted towards the host country's domestic climate mitigation policy and/or participated in other voluntary or compliance standards programs at site i in year y is not required only if:

-Instead, where the above conditions are met, the mass of those non-project fluids emitted during the fermentation of renewable biomass and are counted towards the host country's domestic climate mitigation policy and/or participate in other voluntary or compliance standards programs and captured at site i in year y may be estimated based on the documented (as described above) combined quantity of CO2 captured at the site which has been counted towards the host country's domestic climate mitigation policy and/or participated in other voluntary or compliance standards programs.
+- a. all capture streams connected to shared project transportation infrastructure are metered for both flow and composition; and - b. documentation (see Parameter 16 QA/QC procedures) is provided at verification to confirm the combined quantity of CO2 captured at the site which has been counted towards the host country's domestic climate mitigation policy and/or participated in other voluntary or compliance standards programs in year y.
+Instead, where the above conditions are met, the mass of project fluids captured at site i in year y may be estimated via application of mass balance, based on the documented (as described above) combined quantity of CO2 captured at the site which has been counted towards the host country's domestic climate mitigation policy and/or participated in other voluntary or compliance standards programs.

 Where emissions from the fermentation of both renewable and non-renewable biomass at a facility commingle prior to the point of capture applies, project developers shall apportion the quantities measured downstream of the point of capture to the project and non-project streams based the quantities of renewable and other biomass fermented at that facility during the monitoring period, respectively.
-If a developer is unable to substantiate the quantities of renewable biomass fermented at that facility, it is conservatively assumed that the total quantity captured at that stream is a non-project stream.
-Otherwise, the quantities measured at or downstream of the point of capture shall be apportioned to the project stream based on the ratio of the quantity of renewable biomass to the total quantity (renewable and non-renewable) of biomass; the balance of the captured quantities less the project quantities shall be considered the non-project stream.
+If a developer is unable to substantiate the quantities of renewable biomass fermented at that facility, it is conservatively assumed that the total quantity captured at that stream is a nonproject stream.
+Otherwise, the quantities measured at or downstream of the point of capture shall be apportioned to the project stream based on the ratio of the dry mass of renewable biomass to the total dry mass (renewable and non-renewable) of biomass.

-In all other cases, only direct measurement of the mass of nonproject fluid captured at site i in year y is permitted.
+In all other cases, only direct measurement of the mass of fluid captured at project capture site i in year y is permitted.

-Calculation per Equation 3, using direct metering of volumetric flow and density of non-project fluid captured at site i in year y.
+Calculation, per Equation 3, using direct metering of volumetric flow and density of fluid captured at project capture site i in year у.